ClareGibsonRMH/ssVERDICT/README.md

 # ssVERDICT
-Code to fit the VERDICT model for prostate
+Code to fit the VERDICT model for prostate using self-supervised deep learning.